-Enterobacteria is a group of bacteria often found in human and animal intestines.
+Enterobacteriaceae is a group of bacteria often found in human and animal intestines.
 E. coli, Klebsiella spp. and Enterobacter spp. are in this group.
-Enterobacteriaceae resistant to broad-spectrum antibiotics (carbapenems) are called CRE (carbapenem-resistant Enterobacteriacea).
-CRE that produce carbapenemase (CP-CRE) can transmit resistance from one Enterobacteriaceae to another.
-When a lab finds a CRE, it must forward it to the state Public Health Lab.
-The lab determines if it is a CP-CRE.
+Enterobacteriaceae that develop resistance to a group of antibiotics called carbapenems are called carbapenem-resistant Enterobacterales (CRE).